oyvfoss/oceanforge/README.md

 acually entering it into memory.
 In some cases we also use custom APIs such as `copernicusmarine` / `earthaccess` / `cdsapi` which may require a (free) user sign-up.

+In addition, I may add some recipies for working with large gridded datasets.

 ## DATASETS

 <details>